Distributional Inverse Homogenization: Introduction

 \subsection{Contributions and Outline}

-We now summarize the main contributions of this work. \begin{enumerate} \item[\namedlabel{con:C1}{(C1)}] Inferring a unique microstructure from measurement of a bulk mechanical property is not well posed.
-We demonstrate however, both with theory and numerical experiment, that inferring the statistics of microstructure, from measurements of a bulk mechanical properties, is well-posed. \item[\namedlabel{con:C2}{(C2)}] We demonstrate the effectiveness and practical relevance of inverting for the statistics of microstructure in a suite of numerical experiments focused on Voronoi microstructures in the periodic and stochastic homogenization setting in two dimensions. \item[\namedlabel{con:C3}{(C3)}] We develop a novel surrogate learning strategy to overcome computational challenges arising in distributional inversion for stochastic homogenization, making the methodology practical. \item[\namedlabel{con:C4}{(C4)}] We develop statistical models for locally periodic and locally stationary-ergodic Voronoi fields to approximate microstructural variations in large material specimens.
+We now summarize the main contributions of this work. \begin{enumerate} \item[\namedlabel{con:C1}{(C1)}] Inferring a unique microstructure from measurement of a bulk material property is not well posed.
+We demonstrate however, both with theory and numerical experiment, that inferring the statistics of microstructure, from measurements of a bulk material properties, is well-posed. \item[\namedlabel{con:C2}{(C2)}] We demonstrate the effectiveness and practical relevance of inverting for the statistics of microstructure in a suite of numerical experiments focused on Voronoi microstructures in the periodic and stochastic homogenization setting in two dimensions. {The periodic i.i.d. case is extended to the setting of elastic homogenization.} \item[\namedlabel{con:C3}{(C3)}] We develop a novel surrogate learning strategy to overcome computational challenges arising in distributional inversion for stochastic homogenization, making the methodology practical. \item[\namedlabel{con:C4}{(C4)}] We develop statistical models for locally periodic and locally stationary-ergodic Voronoi fields to approximate microstructural variations in large material specimens.
 Using this construction, we show how distributional inversion can exploit the natural spatial variability of materials to statistically characterize microstructure. \end{enumerate}

 Figure~\ref{fig:1D_explanation_varVolFrac} illustrates \ref{con:C1}.
 The basic approach that we adopt in this paper can be described at a high level as follows.
 Let $\dad$ and $\gem$ denote two probability distributions.
 The first is defined by the collection of measurements at the bulk (homogenized) scale.
 The second is defined by a generative model that generates microstructures randomly and maps them to bulk properties through forward homogenization (periodic or stochastic).
 The generative process is parameterized by $\theta$, a parameter which controls the generation of microstructures.
 Let $\sfD$ denote some form of distance measure between probability distributions.
-Then the methodology underlying the computations in \ref{con:C2}--\ref{con:C4} is to solve an optimization problem of the form
+Then the methodology underlying the computations in \ref{con:C2}--\ref{con:C4} is to solve an optimization problem for parameter $\theta^*$ that minimizes the dissimilarity between these distributions: